PipGrylls/pip-goes-running/_includes/goals.md

 >     - 18 Laps (75 mile)
 >     - 24 Laps (100 Mile)
 >   - Peaks
->     - Summit all three highest UK peaks in one year on 3 seperate ultras.
+>     - Summit all three highest UK peaks in one year on 3 separate ultras.
 >   - Coventry Way